 It was 4:30 p.m. on a Monday, and the hamam had just switched from servicing women (8 a.m. to 4 p.m.) to men (4 p.m. to 11 p.m.).

-The cordial receptionist invited me to take a seat at one of the tables surrounding the water fountain under the central dome, one of the largest in Istanbul.
+The cordial receptionist invited me to sit at one of the tables surrounding the water fountain under the central dome, one of the largest in Istanbul.

 This room, known as the camegah, was beautifully decorated, a grand payoff for a seven-year restoration project.

 The modern wooden changing rooms on the second floor offered the comfort and cleanliness I desired.